somayeh-yah/individuell-examination-strajk-bowling/README.md

 - The lanes field should not accept letters or special  characters.

 - The application should warn if I try to book with an empty field.

+- I shuld be able to remove a shoe filed

 - The shoe fild should not accept letters